 At National, we maintain a full staff of experienced credit professionals dedicated to the review of our insured portfolio.
 Given the size of our portfolio and the influence of state and local laws on credit strength, our surveillance staff is organized into Eastern and Western Regions.
 These groups review the portfolio on a prioritized basis, respond to issuer requests for consent to document changes and covenant matters, and perform remediation of troubled credits.

-For our most impaired, complex and problematic credits, our surveillance staff works with the Special Situations Group (SSG), which is staffed with professionals possessing workout and bankruptcy experience.
-The SSG maintains relationships with advisors and legal counsel who specialize in working with distressed credits.
+For our most impaired, complex and problematic credits, our surveillance staff works with the Restructuring Group, which is staffed with professionals possessing workout and bankruptcy experience.
+The Restructuring Group maintains relationships with advisors and legal counsel who specialize in working with distressed credits.

 These significant and successful portfolio surveillance and remediation capabilities are embedded in the value of an insurance policy from National.

 Ongoing monitoring of insured credits; early identification of potentially adverse credit trends